crispinprojects/pi-webcam-security/README.md

 ## Webcam

-The next step is to capture an image from a webcam and save it onto the USB disk drive.
+The next step is to capture an image from a webcam and save it onto the USB disk drive (hd1).

 To find the supported webcam resolutions use the command below.